Joel Redman: NXT (20122014)

-All Star Wrestling (2017-present)
+All Star Wrestling (2017–present)

 On 22 October 2017 in Ipswich, Redman as Oliver Grey defeated Harlem Bravado for the All Star Wrestling "Superslam" British Heavyweight Championship.
-In February 2020 in Gravesend, he lost the title to Niwa, a Maori from New Zealand.
-Due to his country's COVID 19 restrictions, Niwa was unavailable to defend his championship until 2022 at which point he returned to the UK and Grey regained the title in Telford, defending it in numerous rematches with Niwa for the remainder of the year.
+In February 2020.
+In Gravesend, he lost the title to Niwa, a Māori person from New Zealand.
+Due to his country's COVID-19 restrictions, Niwa was unavailable to defend his championship until 2022, when he returned to the UK, and Grey regained the title in Telford, defending it in numerous rematches with Niwa for the remainder of the year.
 One such rematch on 16 October 2022 in New Brighton was attended by legendary masked wrestler Kendo Nagasaki as a ringside judge.
-During the match, Nagasaki used his "powers" to prevent Niwa seizing the championship belt to use as a weapon.
-Niwa and Grey/Refman have taken their feud to other UK promotions including Rumble Wrestling.
+During the match, Nagasaki used his "powers" to prevent Niwa from seizing the championship belt to use as a weapon.
+Niwa and Grey/Redman have taken their feud to other UK promotions, including Rumble Wrestling.

 All Japan Pro Wrestling (2019)

 On 4 April 2019, Redman debuted for the Japanese promotion All Japan Pro Wrestling, teaming with Dylan James, Gianni Valletta and Sam Adonis to defeat Ryouji Sai, Yoshitatsu, Yuma Aoyagi and Zeus.
 He took part in the 2019 edition of the Champion Carnival tournament, finishing second to last in the B-block with 6 points.
 Redman challenged for his first title in All Japan on 24 October 2019 when he and fellow WWE alumni Yoshitatsu challenged Zeus and Ryoji Sai for the AJPW World Tag Team Championships.
 Redman and Tatsu, now working under the tag team name of One World, would also enter the 2019 edition of the Real World Tag League in November that year.